 Cystic Fibrosis - When To Call a Doctor

-- Has frequent lung infections (pneumonia), colds, an ongoing cough, shortness of
+- Often has lung infections (pneumonia), colds, a cough, shortness of breath, or wheezing.

 - Tires easily during activity.

 Call your doctor if your child who has been diagnosed with cystic fibrosis gets worse in any way.
 Typically, this is when your child:

 - Has increased coughing or has a cough that is getting worse.

 - Has new wheezing or has wheezing that is getting worse.